 Refreshingly, the company also claims that you'll be able to speak to the same person throughout the process of resolving your problem.
 You can contact Plusnet via an 0800 number or online, and there's also a thriving community business forum.

-Despite some hiccups over the last few years, Plusnet still offers excellent customer service, which is one of the biggest priorities for most business customers.
+Despite some hiccups over the last few years, Plusnet still offers excellent customer service if you're prepared to wait a bit longer to get through, which is one of the biggest priorities for most business customers.
 Its traffic management system maximises performance for customers on its bottom-end plan, and its network is generally very reliable, while prices are comparatively low.
 We'd say Plusnet Business is an excellent option, especially for smaller businesses.